 Just six years ago, Sean McNeill, 25, from Glasgow, faced the tough reality of sleeping rough on the city’s streets.
 Despite having previously worked as a computer engineer and having a steady income, his life took a turn for the worse when the financial crisis sent the company he worked for into liquidation.

-Make Your Mark is run by M&S in partnership with The Prince’s Trust and helps unemployed young people develop the skills and confidence needed to find work, through a four week training and work placement programme.
+Marks and Start is run by M&S in partnership with The Prince’s Trust and helps unemployed young people develop the skills and confidence needed to find work, through a four week training and work placement programme.
 It is part of M&S’s commitment to tackling youth unemployment – an issue it has led the way on and remains committed to.

 It was shortly after this that Sean undertook a two-week placement at M&S and a few weeks later, Sean was lucky enough to be offered a permanent position at the store.